ACS-Analysts/training-containers/doc/intro_to_networking_in_docker.md

 Because we're not running HTTPS on our registry yet docker will complain if we push to it.
 Follow the instructions [here](https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry).
+Note that if you don't follow the instructions in that link you won't be able to upload your image because docker will refuse to connect to an insecure registry.
 We're running an isolated environment so the security risks are limited.

 Now we can tag our new container for upload to the sandbox registry and push it.